marcglasberg/i18n_extension/README.md

       ...
 ```

-> Note: While usually not needed, you can also manually load, save and delete the
+> Note, this is usually not required, but you can manually load, save, or delete the
-> locale from the shared preferences, at any later time,
-> by using the provided static functions:
+> locale from the shared preferences at any time by using these static functions:
 > `var locale = await I18n.loadLocale()`, `I18n.saveLocale(locale)`
 > and `I18n.deleteLocale()`.

 # Translating a widget

-When you create a widget that has translatable strings, add this default import to the
+When you want to create a widget that contains translatable texts,
-widget's file:
+start by temporarily adding this _default import_ to the widget's file:

 ```dart
 import 'package:i18n_extension/default.i18n.dart';